In one DC neighborhood after federal intervention, the notion of more authority is a mixed bag

 A neighborhood caught in the middle

-Over the course of two weekends east of the Anacostia River, in conversations with groups and individuals, including a senior's gathering at Union Temple Baptist Church, a theme emerged.
+Over the course of two weekends east of the river, in conversations with groups and individuals, including a senior's gathering at Union Temple Baptist Church, a theme emerged.

 Like Carter, people would like more law enforcement resources, but they distrust the motives behind the surge and how it has usurped the authority of the mayor and local officers.
 And while they acknowledge crime is more serious here than most other areas of the district, it is nowhere near the levels of three decades ago, when the D.C.
 National Guard worked with the Metropolitan Police to address the violence.